YaelHassid/devops-flask/README.md

     email VARCHAR(250) NOT NULL
   );"

-  # Check if the table was created successfully
   sudo docker-compose exec postgress_server psql -U postgres -d usersdb -c "\dt" """

 - Create an Auto Scaling Group with the Launch template you've created